ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 ### Quick Start (With VSCode Dev Container)

-There is a [dev container](./.devcontainer/README.md) for ZFGCBB-React.
+There is a [dev container](./.devcontainer/README.md) for ZFGBB-React.
 It is currently the easiest way to get started, so you can ignore the rest of this document if you just want to get started quickly.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [VS Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 2. Open the repository in VS Code.